bobllor/macdeploy/README.md

     - `user_name`: The username of the user, this value *must be unique*.
 If omitted, the binary will prompt for an input to create the user.
     - `password` (REQUIRED): The password of the user used to login.
 Required if a user is being made.
+    - `change_password`: If true, requires
+    It is recommended that this is enabled. the user to change their password upon logging in for the first time.
     - `ignore_admin`: Ignores creating the user as admin if the `-a` flag is used.
 This is only used for default accounts in the YAML config.